 |Sanuk yoga sandals|

 When I was a child, my mamma had a phobia against letting me walk around barefoot.
 If I removed my shoes in the house, she immediately got my slippers (or nagged me to get them).
 She would've had a heart attack had I stepped barefoot outdoors.
-I didn't mess with her on this issue; all I knew was my mom did not like barefooted children. :) Everybody has a quirk, I suppose.
+I obeyed her on this issue since my mom did not like barefooted children.😊 Everybody has a quirk, I suppose.

 Do you have a germ phobia?

 Here's a lesson from history that may cure you of it, an account explaining why polio became a serious epidemic in the 20th century.
 In short, outhouses and open sewers gave prior generations a chance to develop immunities against polio that the more sanitary flush toilets removed.
-Scientists also theorize that children have more serious allergies today because dish wasters kill germs more effectively than did hand washing dishes in earlier times.
+Scientists also theorize that children have more serious allergies today because dishwashers kill germs more effectively than did hand washing dishes in earlier times.
 Wow!
-Apparently, there are benefits to living with some everyday germs.
+There seem to be benefits to living with everyday germs.